 In traditional Chinese folk religion, the deceased enter the realm of the spirits, and continue to exert influence and control on the living.
 In other words, they’re still there.
 And in a Confucian society, people have an obligation to not only worship, but look after the spirits of the deceased.
 One motivation is the duty-driven notion of filial piety, that each generation venerates and cares for the generation above it.
 Another is a bit more pragmatic.
 Since these spirits have powers, it’s best to stay on their good side by caring for them and their graves.

-Besides tending to the graves of the ancestors, Chinese traditionally used this day to send the deceased things they might need in the afterlife, but that apparantly are not available.
+Besides tending to the graves of the ancestors, Chinese traditionally use this day to send the deceased things they might need in the afterlife, but that apparently are not available.
 Money, of course is the main thing.
-So on this day, traditionally, the living would burn paper money that would be carried to the afterworld in the smoke and ashes.
-But since no one actually wants to burn real money, there is special "hell money" that is sold in the days and weeks preceeding the festival.
-Vendors selling it suddenly appear everywhere.
-In modern times, it’s not just money that is sent, but other things the ancestors might need as well, such as paper cars, paper bank books, paper villas.
-All of which are burned on the streets in the evening.
+So on this day, the living burn paper money that will be carried to the after world in the smoke and ashes.
+But since no one actually wants to burn real money, there is special “hell money” that is sold in the days and weeks preceding the festival.
+Hell money vendors suddenly appear everywhere.
+In modern times, it’s not just money that is sent, but other things the ancestors might need as well, such as paper cars, paper bank books, paper villas, all of which are burned on the streets in the evening.